TesaRocks/finalProject/README.md

 - Each repository has it's own Router.
 - Through "express-validator" middleware I validate user's inputs.
+- Json web tokens are created and verified before delivering mysql data.
+- Passwords are stored as hash strings using bcrypt library.

 #### To test the all of the API's I have used **POSTMAN**.